StackVista/stackstate-docs/configure/logging/enable-logging.md

 ### Check function instance ID

-The ID for an instance of a check or propagation function on a specific component can be found in the StackState UI.
+The ID for an instance of a check or propagation function on a specific component can be found in the Rancher Observability UI.
 These are the IDs for the component's instance of a check function or propagation function.

 1. Select a component to open detailed information about it in the right panel details tab - **Component details**.
 2. Click on **...** and select **Show JSON**.